miakepia/portfolio/pages/taxonomy.md

 <div class="outro">

     This foundational work provides the basis for further, ambitious improvements to the platform in the coming years.
+It was also the first step towards approaching GOV.UK as a system.
 </div>
 </section>